executehouse/Limpopo-Connect/limpopo-api/README.md

 ### Troubleshooting

 **Connection timeout errors:**
-- Check that your IP is whitelisted in Azure firewall rules
-- Verify that "Allow Azure services" is enabled if deploying to Azure Functions
+- Ensure your database host and network allow connections from the deployment environment (check firewall rules or allowed IPs)

 **SSL/TLS errors:**
-- Ensure connection string includes `?sslmode=require`
+- Ensure connection string includes the required SSL parameters for your database provider (e.g., `?sslmode=require`)
-- The API is configured to accept Azure's SSL certificates

 **Authentication errors:**
-- Verify username format: `username@servername` (not required for Flexible Server)
-- For Flexible Server, use just the username without `@servername`
-- Check that password is correctly URL-encoded in connection string
+- Verify username and password format for your database provider and check that the password is URL-encoded if it contains special characters.

 ## Environment Variables